Reader: Frequently Asked Questions

 My Chrome extension is asking for an API token.
 What do I do?

-This is not actually a Chrome extension made by Readwise but rather someone in the community.
+This is not actually the official Chrome extension made by Readwise, but rather an extension made by someone in the community.
 You should not use this extension with Reader.
 Instead, install the official extension here: https://chrome.google.com/webstore/detail/jjhefcfhmnkfeepcpnilbbkaadhngkbi

 How do I install the Reader Firefox extension?